wichtfx/wichtfx.github.io/_posts/2025-07-20-privacy-phone.md

 The set of viable privacy-respecting mobile devices is narrowing.
 Pixel phones, especially newer models, continue to provide a reasonable balance of security, modifiability, and long-term support—especially when paired with GrapheneOS.
 However, recent changes highlight the risks of depending on proprietary firmware and automatic updates.

-Fairphone offers an alternative focused on repairability and openness, though with weaker security guarantees.
+Fairphone offers an alternative focused on repairability and openness, now with support for CalyxOS.
+Security guarantees remain lower, but the device suits users who prioritize control and sustainability.
 LineageOS-based systems extend older hardware but do not provide comprehensive protection.

+Meanwhile, Google’s move to develop Android entirely in private further erodes the transparency of the platform’s evolution.
+Public source code will still be released, but only after full version rollouts, making upstream contributions and early insight into OS development far more difficult.

 No option is without tradeoffs.
 For now, Pixel devices with GrapheneOS remain the most practical choice for users seeking hardened privacy with broad app compatibility and long-term support.